The Racial Contract: Synopsis

 Mills argues that racism is at the core of the "social contract", rather than racism being an unintended result attributed to the failings of imperfect men.
 Specifically, the racial contract is a tacit (and at times explicit) agreement among members of the tribes of Europe to assert, promote, and maintain the ideal of white supremacy as against all other tribes of the world.
 This intention is deliberate and an integral characteristic of the social contract, a characteristic which persists to the present day.
-In Mills' words, "...what has usually been taken...as the racist 'exception' has really been the rule; what has been taken as the 'rule'...[racial equality]...has really been the exception."
+In Mills's words, "...what has usually been taken...as the racist 'exception' has really been the rule; what has been taken as the 'rule'...[racial equality]...has really been the exception."

-Mills argues however, that these ideals of the social contract are at worst pure fiction or at best were intended only to apply to a specific group of people, namely members of the tribes of Europe and their genetic descendants. "...when white people say 'Justice,' they mean 'Just Us'."
+Mills argues that these ideals of the social contract are at worst pure fiction or at best were intended only to apply to a specific group of people, namely members of the tribes of Europe and their genetic descendants. "...when white people say 'Justice,' they mean 'Just Us'."

-Central to his discussion of the racial contract is his non-normative of white supremacy.
-Rather than viewing white supremacy as an ideology or a set of beliefs that renders the rest of the nonwhite world inferior, it is a political system of domination.
-He writes that “racism (or, as I will argue, global white supremacy), is itself a political system, a particular power structure of formal or informal rule, socioeconomic privilege and norms for the differential distribution of material wealth and opportunities, benefits and burdens, rights and duties.”
-(3) One should note, though, that his particular system goes beyond the material and extends white domination to the cultural, cognitive-moral, and metaphysical spheres.
-Thus, the racial contract is a social contract that begins with the idea “we the white people…” and the global society that ensues is marked by domination in all aspects of life.
+Rather than viewing white supremacy as an ideology or a set of beliefs that renders the rest of the nonwhite world inferior, the book presents white supremacy as a political system of domination.
+Mills writes that “racism (or, as I will argue, global white supremacy), is itself a political system, a particular power structure of formal or informal rule, socioeconomic privilege and norms for the differential distribution of material wealth and opportunities, benefits and burdens, rights and duties.”
+Mills extends white domination to the cultural, cognitive-moral, and metaphysical spheres.
+The racial contract is a social contract that begins with the idea “we the white people…” and the global society that ensues is marked by domination in all aspects of life.
 The racial contract also breaks from typical social contract theory, which is a normative tool for determining the ideals of justice (see John Rawls for more contemporary social contract theory), in that it actually attempts to explain how actual society came to be.